Because of You (Ne-Yo song)

 "Because of You" is a song by American singer-songwriter Ne-Yo.
-It was written by Ne-Yo, Mikkel S. Eriksen, and Tor Erik Hermansen for his studio album of the same name while production was helmed by Eriksen and Hermansen under their production moniker Stargate.
+It was written by Ne-Yo, Mikkel S. Eriksen, and Tor Erik Hermansen for his second studio album of the same name, while production was helmed by Eriksen and Hermansen under their production moniker Stargate.
 The song, released on February 13, 2007, served as the album's first single.
 "Because of You" reached number two on the US Billboard Hot 100, topped the New Zealand Singles Chart, and reached the top 10 in Ireland, Japan, and the United Kingdom.
-The song appears in the 2008 action-adventure video game Grand Theft Auto IV on the fictional radio station The Vibe 98.8.

 Song information

 Four other versions of the song have surfaced, one with an extended ending, one featuring rapper AC, S-One, Michael Jackson as well as Joe Budden.
 The official remix features Kanye West.
 The beat used is somehow unique in the R&B style.
 The main melodic instruments include muted harpsichord and guitar, whilst the groove uses a bass/clap beat combined.
 The groove is heavily influenced by the disco style guitar with delay.
 The bass/clap beat, mixed with harpsichord, gave listeners an initial impression of the song being a remix, with which the effect is typically associated.
 This type of beat would later appear in Ne-Yo's 2008 hit "Closer", which uses guitar with a bass/clap beat mixed with keyboard and chorus matching the vocals.
 Ne-Yo has stated that the song is a continuation from the 2006 single "Sexy Love".